laya2003mani/feelsync-mood-tracker/README.md

 - Export weekly mood reports

 ## 🤍 Author
-Made with love by [Laya M, N Yuvasri](https://github.com/laya2003mani)
+Made with love by [Laya M And N Yuvasri]